jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The original leaders of the Industrial Age told a good story, and thus the people were again player gods.
 Protagonists like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer, are basically the economical versions of original warrior kings like Clovis I, Charles Martel, and Charlemagne.

->When we hit the Internet Age, Protagonist Executives, become antagonist Darth Blockbusters.
+But when we hit the Internet Age, Protagonist Executives, become antagonist Darth Blockbusters.
 Another story of a fallen angel.

 That should both worry you and make you happy, Stargazer.
 First the worrying part; Darth Blockbuster defends the Industrial Age because he makes him powerful.
 He surrounds himself with a story of self-importance and distracts the people with the dark majic of spectacle.
 Actor John Wayne noticed this started, not surprisingly, in the 1970s for movies:

 >Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it.

-Since, entering the Internet Age, dark majic has skyrocketed.
+Since, entering the Internet Age, dark majic has skyrocketed in our society.
 The once humble American Dream to own a home and make a honest living, became a lifestyle of spectacle.
 Small homes became McMansions with luxury baths and kitches.
 Cars got bigger, with more chrome, more horsepower.
 Televisions increased in size to ludicrious proportions.
 Food got supersized.
 Sugar was added to everything we eat.
 Instead of using digital technology to improve life on Earth, technology was used to make a matrix of dark majic that survived by increasing diabetes, laziness, and greed.
 All because Darth Oil, Telephone, Suburbs, Sugar needed to distract the people from making a new player god to upgrade, and enjoy the freedom, self-sufficiency, and collaboration of the Internet Age.

 The good news is, where not at a "let's burn down society" point yet.
-We can transition to the Internet Age ourselves before the frontline gets so bad and so ununhappy we stat a revolution.
+We can transition to the Internet Age ourselves before the frontline gets so bad and so ununhappy we start a bloody revolution.
 We can usher in the era of mass-collaboration ourselves.
+And that's a strength and a weakness.

 https://www.youtube.com/watch?v=A25EUhZGBws
 https://youtu.be/A25EUhZGBws?t=7
-_This is a clip from The Big Short.
-About the Financial Crisis in 2008.
+_This is a clip from The Big Short, a movie about the 2008 Financial Crisis.
 This guy is one of our modern day Antagonist Executive.
 You're not supposed to understand the rationale of CDOs that makes him super wealthy, because there is none.
 Like the divine rights of nobility, it's just the justification of a self-important hero.
-By the way, it's not a coincidence Louis' palace, and our houses, caused so much economic problems at the end of an age.
+By the way, it's not a coincidence King Louis' palace, and our houses, caused so much economic problems at the end of an age.
 The 2008 economic risis was always going to happen.
 A world of dark majic spectacle, like McMansions, only lasts so long.
 The scare of 2008 was nothing.
 Life on Main Street will only get worse, until we upgrade to the Internet Age via Techvolution._

 # ACT THREE

-## Evolution Doesn't Happen Without Fighting - Main street Has to Act
+## Evolution Yea or Nea

+Act Three.
+This is where the forces of good and bad muster up, face off, and the winners of the story are crowned.
+The winners being those who control the levers of power: Jedi fight Sith, Hogwarts fights Voldemort, and Open-Source fights Darth Blockbuster.

+You are the deciding factor.
+Thus, Act three is a simple question.
 Do you believe in Techvolution?
 Do you think Right/Left philosophy is outdated?
 Do you see why the era of mass-production should be replaced by mass-collaboration?
-Do you want to hold levers of power in your society, instead of complaining, protestig, and begging the powerbrokers do what you want.
-Do you see through the endless rules of the Industrial Age as being bullshit.
+Do you want to hold levers of power in your society, instead of complaining, protesting, and begging.
+Do you think our rules, regulations, codes, and laws should be seemless, not a weapon to hold back progress.
 Can you see the dark majic around gas cars, 9-5 workdays, call-centres, paper-forms—the entire 1969 way of life that keeps us all in the Industrial Age?

-You are the hero of civilization Stargazer.
-Here are two stories, that'll help you answer the questions history is putting on your shoulders.

-## Your Cyborgology Can Survive A Nuclear Bomb
+Do you appreciate your importance to humanity and no joke, life on Eart?
+Without you on the frontline having the right, and duty, to solve your problems with modern tools, that we're stuck using adaptions as stupid as Artic bred polar bears, sweating to death in the Savanah.
+Likewise, commuting to work in Boston blizzards, forcing non-English speakers to call into a call-centre, depending on doctor writing to record our medical histories are what?
+Expecting a fish live out of water.

+I think you do.
+So, the conclusion comes down to one simple question.
+Do you want to be a player god whose job is to adapts humanity?
+The first step is to believe in a modern philosophy.
+So here are two stories, to make you realize the power of modern day player gods, and the hopelesness of Industrial Age extras.

+## Option 1 - Being a Super Human Player God Cyborg

 The Internet Age has many protagonists.
 Paul Baran (1926-2011) is one of the big ones.
 Because of him, just by using the internet, you become a player god.
 No kidding around.
 Personal freedom, responsibility, and collaboration are built into the DNA of the internet we all use everyday.